JiteshNayak2004/JUART/README.md

 # UART
-uart protocol implementation in systemverilog
+uart protocol implementation in systemverilog using 2 process fsm style

 ## usage
 - For communication between microcontrollers